Prepare your building now for the return of worship

-The following checklist items are provided by Cool Solutions Group, LLC.
+The following checklist items are provided by Smart Church Solutions.
 While not a comprehensive list of everything that may need attention in your facility, it’s a good place to start.
-For a full checklist of items, see the Cool Solutions Group facilities checklist:
+For a full checklist of items, see the Smart Church Solutions facilities checklist:

 In addition to preparing for the return of normal operations, now may also be a great time to look at your facility’s deferred maintenance items.
 As your people return to church, it will be important to greet them with a clean and well-cared for property.
 Here are some additional items to check now: